 Squeeze enough thermal compound onto the center of this area to create a small mound.
-By working the plastic tool (old credit card) back and forth in all directions (See green symbol on picture HS1) you will smooth out the compound and work it into heatsink.
-This will ensure optimum filling of the microscopic valleys in the metal where the CPU cores will contact the heatsink.
+By working the plastic tool (old credit card) back and forth in all directions (See the green symbol in photo HS1) you will smooth out the compound and work it into heatsink.
+This will ensure optimum filling of the microscopic valleys in the metal where the core will contact the heatsink.

 Important!
 DO NOT smooth or apply the compound with your bare finger, you will contaminate the surface (skin cells, and body oil again).
 After you have thoroughly worked the thermal compound into the surface of the heatsink, remove the excess compound by wiping it away with a coffee filter or a LINT FREE cloth.
 DO NOT use any solvent or fluid to clean the surface or you will reverse what you just accomplished.
 Notice that the base of the heatsink is slightly discolored even after the entire compound would seem to have been removed.
 The discoloring you see is the thermal compound inside the microscopic valleys of the heatsink.
-Now tint the surface of the metal cap the same way.
-You won't need to cover the entire surface of the metal cap, just cover about the size of a quarter in the center of the CPU metal cap.
-To get a frame of reference where the CPU core or cores are located see photo QP3.